Investigated by S.U.P.I. in April

-“Ok, close your eyes while I snap a few photos.”
+“Close your eyes while I snap a few photos.”
 Evelynn suggested to Eric.
-He did as she had suggested as a series of flashes lit the floor followed by the familiar polaroid sounds.
+He did as she had suggested as a series of flashes lit the floor followed by the familiar Polaroid sounds.
 After taking about four photos Evelynn stopped and Eric opened his eyes.

 “Well so does a digital camera.”
 Eric quickly said.

 “It does and I like digital photography, but it is not film.
 The Polaroid uses film that is sensitive to different spectrum's of light.
 Sometimes it will develop something on the photo that was not seen with the human eye.”

 “Cool.
 Did it this time?”

 “Let’s see.”
 Evelynn said going back over to the photos.
 Picking them up she scanned them one by one.
 Nothing appeared unusual except for one.